Sunday, September 28, 2025

 THE BANDITS

-The Fatharvest Gang, a band of escaped convicts, came across the Tree Giant after fleeing from a prison break.
-When it attacked, they fed it hostages taken from the clergy.
-The stupid giant assumed they must serve the Serpentmen and left them alone.
-The brigands have since Pavlovian conditioned the giant and its spawn.
+This band of escaped convicts stumbled into the Bloody Marches' sole surviving Tree Giant while fleeing a prison break.
+In a panic, they offered it hostages taken from the clergy.
+The stupid giant, assuming they served the Serpentmen, accepted the payment and left them alone.
+The bushrangers have since conditioned the giant into a self-replicating siege weapon.
 It accompanies them on raids, they feed it captives.
-It shits out Tree Ogres, the bandits train them as footsoldiers.
+It shits out Tree Ogres, the bandits train them into footsoldiers.

-The gang is led by Sir Beaufort (Chaotic Level 6 Knight) a rebellious nobleman whose repayment obligations forced him into mountains of debt.
-Beauford's second is Esther (Neutral Level 4 Ranger) a gamewarden caught sacrificing poachers to demons, hoping to cure her son's consumption.
+The gang is led by Sir Beaufort (Chaotic Level 6 Knight) an impoverished nobleman with a bankrupt estate that forced him into debtors prison.
+Beauford's second is Esther (Neutral Level 4 Ranger) a gamewarden caught blood-sacrificing poachers to cure her son's consumption.

-There's 28 bandits, a mixture of humans and orcs.
+There's 28 bushrangers, a mixture of humans and orcs.
 Twelve are Level 1 Fighters, the remaining sixteen are Level 1 Thieves.
 Each carries 100 GP in pelts, coins, alcohol or jewellery on them.

-The Thieves are equipped with leather armour, shortswords and a motley collection of muskets, crossbows and longbows.
+The Thieves are equipped with leather armour, shortswords and a motley collection of matchlocks, crossbows and longbows.
 Esther carries a +1 Fowling Piece of Terror (can be fired into the air to magically force a Morale Check).
-They fight as dragoons, travelling on stolen draft horses (stats as Mules, OSE) and dismounting to provide fire support to the Fighters.
+They fight as dragoons, travelling on stolen Mules (OSE) and dismounting to provide fire support to the Fighters.

 THE OGRES

-The gang has a pack of 10 Tree Ogres.
-These monstrosities are solely loyal to Tallskull (Neutral Level 4 Cleric) an orcish priestess of the Bloody Mother, a popular sub-cult of the Knacker.
-Tallskull helps deliver the fetal ogres when they're first "born" and ensures they are properly socialised with the bandits.
-She tries to ignore how much it resembles her old duties as a midwife, before crusaders sacked her husband's hillfort.
-The priestess carries a Staff Of Stone To Mud (casts the aforementioned spell 3/day), stolen from the clerics of Mothermilk.
+This pack of 10 Tree Ogres are solely loyal to Tallskull (Neutral Level 4 Cleric), Orc priestess of Bloody Mother (popular subset of the Knacker religion).
+The greenwoman delivers newborn ogres and ensures they're socialised with the other bushrangers.
+Such duties come easily, the cleric was her clan's midwife before scalphunters sacked their hillfort.
+Tallskull wields a Staff Of Stone To Mud (casts the aforementioned spell 3/day), taken from the clergy of Mothermilk.

-The ogres constantly roam the hex, climbing through trees and looking below for interlopers.
+The ogres constantly roam the hex, climbing through trees and searching for trespassers.
 If they detect someone, there's a 4-in-6 chance they retreat to rouse the Fatharvest Gang.
 Else they try to club them to death.

 Each Tree Ogre has 300 GP worth of swallowed trinkets in their guts.